progrmoiz/distributed-matrix-multiplication/README.md

 # Distributed Matrix Multiplication

-This project shows how to use the distributed system to perform some computations, in our case, we will use the matrix multiplication.
+This project presents a distributed system that can be used to perform computations.
+Using the matrix multiplication as an example, this project will demonstrate how a distributed system works.

 ## Architecture diagram
 ![Distributed Matrix Multiplication Architecture](/images/architecture.jpg)